sscheib/ansible-role-file_deployment/docs/molecule_tests.md

 ## Ansible Community Execution Environments

-The Ansible Community `EEs` are based on the latest version of Fedora (currently 40) and the latest Ansible Core version, but older versions are available.
+The Ansible Community `EEs` are based on the latest version of Fedora and the latest Ansible Core version, but older versions are available.
 As long as the Ansible Core version is expected to [receive updates](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix) the respective `EEs` will be tested as well.